 Canvas Chapter Quizzes.
-Students will complete 12 quizzes over the assigned textbook chapters through the Canvas course management system.
-Each quiz will contain approximately 15-30 forced choice items (e.g., multiple choice, true-false).
+Students will be complete 13 quizzes over the assigned textbook chapters through the Canvas course management system.
+Each quiz will contain approximately 25-50 multiple-choice items or true-false items.
 The quizzes will be timed, and time limits will be established by multiplying the number of questions by 2 minutes.
 Though the quizzes are "open book," it is imperative that you carefully complete the assigned readings before beginning each quiz in Canvas.
 (You will not likely do well on the quizzes without completing the readings first.)
-Furthermore, you may not receive assistance from another classmate in completing any of the quizzes; this action is cheating and subject to disciplinary action.
+Furthermore, you may not receive assistance from another classmate in completing any of the quizzes; this action is considered to be cheating and subject to disciplinary action.